Bye Bye Nerdie: Plot

 On an ordinary day at Springfield Elementary, Lisa attempts to make friends with a new girl, Francine, but Francine, who is much larger and tougher than Lisa, punches Lisa in the face, giving her a severe black eye.
 Even attempting to share an interest in Malibu Stacy does not work since the doll that Francine has turns out to be Lisa's, which she then ruins.
 Lisa attempts to hire the school bullies (Nelson and his friends Jimbo, Dolph, and Kearney) to protect her, but they decline since girls fight dirtier than boys and boys tend to be more vulnerable to falling in love.
 It is up to Lisa to investigate by herself the reason why Francine is targeting her and the nerds.

 Meanwhile, Homer starts to fear that Maggie could die from touching things unsafe to her when he hears this from a childproofing saleswoman; and is alarmed when he learns of the cost of childproofing his house.
 As a result, he starts his own childproofing crusade, selling cheap but safe and effective products and making Springfield safe for children.
 However, this causes the baby-injury-related business in Springfield to go in decline.
 Homer feels bad for making people such as pediatricians lose their jobs and urges the children to get themselves hurt in order to save the pediatricians' careers.

-After realizing that Francine did not beat her up at the swimming pool because she was wearing a nose blocker, Lisa does scientific research on nerds and discovers that the odor of the chemical nerd pheromone "poindextrose" attracts bullies like Francine, proving that both nerds and bullies are predisposed to be what they are.
+After realizing that Francine did not beat her up at the swimming pool because she was wearing a nose blocker, Lisa does scientific research on nerds and discovers that the odor of the chemical nerd pheromone "poindextrose" (a portmanteau of poindexter and dextrose) attracts bullies like Francine, proving that both nerds and bullies are predisposed to be what they are.
 Lisa then tests the poindextrose extracted from the nerds on famous boxer Drederick Tatum by putting it on his clothes when he visits the school.
 This causes Nelson to start punching Tatum uncontrollably and give him a wedgie.
 Lisa demonstrates her experiment at Professor Frink's science conference, the "12th Annual Big Science Thing", using an antidote on herself and making Francine peaceful and friendly towards her, the antidote being just salad dressing which covers up the smell of the poindextrose.
 The audience is impressed and Lisa is awarded a gift certificate from J. C. Penney for her research.
 However, the salad dressing soon runs out and Francine goes on an unprovoked rampage beating up all the scientists in the room.
 Francine’s parents suggest just letting Francine tire herself out from the beatings, just before Francine ends the episode by lunging forward, towards the viewer.